 When you shop at Cushion Source®, you do not have to worry about the safety of your credit card.
 Cushion Source® guarantees that every transaction you make will be guarded and safe.

-Cushion Source® uses Secure Sockets Layer (SSL), an encryption technology that works with FireFox/Netscape and Microsoft's Internet Explorer so that only Cushion Source® can read a buyer's personal information including all of your credit card information.
+Cushion Source® uses Secure Sockets Layer (SSL), an encryption technology that works with all major modern web browsers so that only Cushion Source® can read a buyer's personal information including all of your credit card information.

 Multiple statistics back up that online purchases are statistically safer than using your credit card at a 'walk-in' retailer or department store.
 Information Technology experts state that online purchases are far safer than traditional credit card transactions because the information is immediately encrypted into a scrambled message that can only be decrypted by an authorized computer or server.